Phisatho/Psychro/README.md

 | Pz        | Atmospheric Pressure at Elevation| Pa |

 # Functions
 Note: Relative Humidity is calculated as fraction - not percent.
 Multiply by 100 to obtain %.
-Where RH is input, use, fracrtion - devide percent by 100.
+Where RH is input, use, fraction - divide percent by 100.
 Humidity Ratio is unitless (kg/kg) - not g/kg.
 | Function          | Calculates  | Given| Notes |
 |--------------------|-------------|---------|------|